medic/cht-docs/content/en/contribute/code/core/dev-environment.md

 Medic needs the following environment variables to be declared:
 - `COUCH_URL`: the full authenticated url to the `medic` DB.
 Locally this would be  `http://myadminuser:myadminpass@localhost:5984/medic`
 - `COUCH_NODE_NAME`: the name of your CouchDB's node.
 The Docker image default is `nonode@nohost`.
 Other installations may use `couchdb@127.0.0.1`.
 You can find out by querying [CouchDB's membership API](https://docs.couchdb.org/en/stable/api/server/common.html#membership)
+- (optional) `COUCHDB_USER`: the name of your CouchDB's user.
+The Docker image default is `medic`
+- (optional) `COUCHDB_PASSWORD`: the credentials of your CouchDB user.
+The Docker image default is `password`
-- (optionally) `API_PORT`: the port API will run on.
+- (optional) `API_PORT`: the port API will run on.
 If not defined, the port defaults to `5988`
-- (optionally) `CHROME_BIN`: only required if tests complain that they can't find Chrome or if you want to run a specific version of the Chrome webdriver.
+- (optional) `CHROME_BIN`: only required if tests complain that they can't find Chrome or if you want to run a specific version of the Chrome webdriver.

 How to permanently define environment variables depends on your OS and shell (e.g. for bash you can put them `~/.bashrc`).
 You can temporarily define them with `export`: